 What If It's True?
-An inquiry into censorship in and of anthropology
+AN inquiry into censorship in and of anthropology

 Illustration

-Anastasia Piliavsky (King's College London) & Aaron Ansell (Virginia Tech) are launching a collaborative inquiry into censorship in and of anthropology.
-We are looking for colleagues who believe that censorship is a problem in and for anthropology to contribute to an edited volume and a series of podcasts.
-If you're interested, or simply want to be in touch about this problem, please fill out the form below.
-We are happy to hear from colleagues from all four subfields: biological, sociocultural, archaeological, and linguistic anthropology.
+We are launching a collaborative inquiry into censorship in and of anthropology.
+We invite colleagues who believe that censorship is a problem in and for our discipline to contribute to an edited volume and a series of podcasts.
+If you are interested—or simply wish to stay in touch about this issue—please fill out the form below.
+We welcome voices from all four subfields: biological, sociocultural, archaeological, and linguistic anthropology.

-This project aims to understand censorship in anthropology—to document it, analyze it, and open it to collective reflection.
-It will also examine how institutional ethics procedures themselves have become a site of censorship—how, in the name of protection, they sometimes curtail inquiry and pre-empt uncomfortable truths.
 We begin with a simple, unsettling question: What if it’s true?
-By this, we do not mean some fixed, absolute truth, but simply what we as scholars, with our observations to back us, believe to be the case.
+By this, we do not mean some fixed or absolute truth, but what we as scholars, with our observations to back us, believe to be the case.
 What if, after the hard grind of ethnography, we arrive at conclusions we believe to be true—but flinch from reporting them?
-To what anthropology do we then appeal?
-And what makes some propositions unsayable?
+What makes some propositions unsayable?
+And to what anthropology do we then appeal?

 We will produce: